1,000+ Opportunities

 Community Connections – How we are serving the greater good At the Autonomous Robotics Innovation Center (ARIC), we believe that MAGIC Hosts it’s 17th Capture the Flag at ARIC WESTMINSTER, MD – For the first time in its history, MAGIC hosted its 17th Capture The Flag (CTF) competition on A New Chapter for Robotics in Westminster ARIC’s Transformation Ever driven by the big yellow garage door on Union Alley, behind Westminster New & Used Furniture, and

-Based on current listing details, eligibility includes: Businesses and organizations in rural Northern Maryland counties.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Businesses and organizations in rural Northern Maryland counties.
+Confirm the full requirements in the official notice before applying.